raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 It resets a DSO Session's keepalive timer, and at the same time requests what the Session Timeout values should be from this point forward in the DSO Session.
-If a server receives a Keepalive request message with a zero MESSAGE ID then this is a fatal error and the server MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+If a server receives a Keepalive request message with a zero MESSAGE ID then this is a fatal error and the server MUST forcibly abort the connection immediately.

 Once a DSO Session is in progress (see {{details}}) the Keepalive TLV also MAY be initiated by a server.
 When sent by a server, the Keepalive request message MUST